Eleanor Roosevelt College

-The Eleanor Roosevelt College (Roosevelt or ERC) is one of eight undergraduate colleges at the University of California, San Diego (UC San Diego).
+The Eleanor Roosevelt College (Roosevelt or ERC) is an undergraduate residential college at the University of California, San Diego.

 While ERC has students of all majors, the college emphasizes international understanding in its co-curricular programming and general education requirements, requiring students to complete the Making of the Modern World history and writing program, a regional specialization, and demonstrate basic proficiency in a foreign language.

 History

 In 1985, a planning committee recommended the creation of a new college at UC San Diego focused on comparative cultural and historical studies to augment its four existing undergraduate colleges and their different general education foci.
 The Academic Senate approved the proposal in May 1986 and James Lyon was appointed founding provost of Fifth College in March 1987.
 UCSD's colleges receive a numeric designation until a permanent name is later chosen.
 In fall 1988, Fifth College welcomed its inaugural class.
 The college was named Eleanor Roosevelt College (ERC) in a dedication ceremony in 1995, at which First Lady Hillary Clinton delivered an address.
 In 2003, ERC moved to its current location in a newly built college complex on the northwestern region of the university campus.

 Like all UCSD colleges, ERC is led by a provost, who is a faculty member appointed to oversee the college for a five-year term.
 The provost is the highest academic officer in the college and oversees its organizational structure, which includes academic advising and student affairs, residence life, an academic program (the Making of the Modern World), and UCSD's International House.
 Currently, ERC's Provost is Dr. Ivan Evans.